ssilverman/TeensyDMX/README.md

 Some notable features of this library:

-1. Teensy's default serial buffer isn't used; the data goes directly to/from the DMX buffers from/to the UART ISR's.
+1. Teensy's default serial buffer isn't used; the data goes directly to/from the DMX buffers from/to the UART ISRs.
 2. Simple API: After setup, there's only one read call (`readPacket`) and two forms of one write call (`set` for single and multiple channels).
 3. The library properly handles DMX packets containing less than 513 slots.